 This is required to keep a leisure battery charged.
-Most motorhomes include a charging facility that operates via the mains hook-up, and also has the ability to recharge from the tow car's alternator while travelling.
+All motorhomes include a charging facility that operates via the mains hook-up, and also has the ability to trickle charge from the vehicle's alternator while travelling.

 Berth(s)

 Sleeping place - Refers to the number of people a motorhome can accommodate for sleeping.